Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Colts stats and trends

-- The Colts have been favored by 9.5 points or more two times this season and have covered the spread in all of them.
+- Indianapolis has played nine games, with seven wins against the spread.

-- Indianapolis' games this year have eclipsed the over/under six times in 10 opportunities (60%).
+- This season, the Colts won ATS in their only game as a favorite of 10.5 points or more.

-- When Indianapolis picks up more than 375.4 yards, the team is 3-0 against the spread and 2-1 overall.
+- Indianapolis' games this year have hit the over on six of 10 set point totals (60%).

-- The Colts have turned the ball over 10 times this season, five more turnovers than the Jaguars have forced (5).
+- When Indianapolis totals over 375.4 yards, the team is 3-0 against the spread and 2-1 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.